 Chambers and Partners 2018.

-Louisa is also ranked in Legal 500 in tier 3 for her work in international crime and extradition.
+Louisa is also ranked in Legal 500 for her work in international crime and extradition.

 ‘Extremely experienced and a pleasure to work with.’

 Legal 500 2020.